iocchi/RLgames/README.md

 # RLgames

-Examples of use of RL agents for several games
+Examples of use of RL agents for different games.